nutanix/openshift/operators/csi/README.md

     reclaimPolicy: Delete
     ```

 **Note:** By default, new RHCOS based nodes are provisioned with the required scsi-initiator-utils package installed, but with the iscsid service disabled.
 This can result in messages like "iscsiadm: can not connect to iSCSI daemon (111)!"
 When this occurs, confirm that the iscsid.service is running on worker nodes.
-It can be enabled and started using systemctl (`sudo systemctl enable iscsid & sudo systemctl start iscsid`).
+It can be enabled and started globally through Machine Config Operator or on each nodes using systemctl (`sudo systemctl enable --now iscsid`).

 See the [Managing Storage section of CSI Driver documentation on the Nutanix Portal](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_3:csi-csi-plugin-storage-c.html) for more information on configuring storage classes.